mdiebolt/clog/README.md

 # Clog

 CoffeeScript static analysis for code quality metrics.
 Inspired by flog for Ruby.
+Runs as a CLI, generating a report describing churn and complexity of each file or directory passed to it.

 ## Installation

-npm install -g clog-analysis
+`npm install -g clog-analysis`

 ## Usage

-`clog path/to/file1.coffee path/to/file2.coffee`
+`clog path/to/file1.coffee path/to/file2.coffee my/dir`

+Generates a report of churn and complexity for `file1.coffee`, `file2.coffee`, and all `.coffee`, `.coffee.md`, and `.litcoffee` files inside `my/dir` or any of its subdirectories.

 ## Contributing